 Using a Balance Transfer Credit Card

 There are a number of different balance transfer credit cards out there.
-They vary in terms of no-interest introductory periods, credit limits, rewards, transfer fees, and APR rates after the introductory period.
+They vary in terms of no-interest introductory periods, credit limits, rewards, transfer fees, and APRs after the introductory period.
 You’ll want to shop around to see which card makes sense for you.

-Once you pick a balance transfer credit card, you can typically transfer your balance from store credit cards, gas cards, or any other credit cards onto the new card.
+Once you qualify for and pick a balance transfer credit card, you can typically transfer your balance from store credit cards, gas cards, or any other credit cards onto the new card.
 You obviously cannot transfer more debt than your new card’s credit limit.

 That means if you have more debt than the limit you’re being offered on the new card, you could end up with at least two credit card bills to pay off.
 You probably won’t know the credit limit you’ll receive until after you’re approved, unfortunately, which can make it more challenging for planning purposes.